 Red light therapy may not be free, but it sure as heck is easy.
 Literally bask in red infrared or LED glow to reap the bennies.
 You can purchase more pricey panels for full-body treatments that work to reduce inflammation and heal cells, or opt for an affordable facial device that uses low-wavelength red light to boost collagen and reduce scars, fine lines, redness, and breakouts.

-Anti-Aging Light Shield Mask
+LED Light Therapy Mask

 This one is a little controversial, because those aforementioned male biohacker-extraordinaires aren’t taking the pre-menopausal, female body into consideration.
 Intermittent fasting can boost autophagy (our body’s way of clearing out cellular waste), which results in clearer thinking, better sleep, weight management, and boosted energy.